OpenVidu/openvidu/README.md

    wget -O docker-compose.yml https://raw.githubusercontent.com/OpenVidu/openvidu-docker/master/openvidu-sample-app/docker-compose.yml
    docker-compose up
    ```
- - Wait until you see an output like `Started App in 13.986 seconds (JVM running for 15.501)`
+ - Wait until you see an output like `Started App in XXX seconds (JVM running for XXX)`

- - Go to [`https://localhost:8443`](https://localhost:8443) and accept the self-signed certificate.
-Then you can access the app through [`http://localhost:5000`](http://localhost:5000).
+ - Go to [`https://localhost:5000`](https://localhost:5000) and accept the self-signed certificate.
 Here you have a couple registered users (use a standard window and an incognito window to test both of them at the same time):

 	| user                             | password |
 	| -------------------------- | ----------- |